 1237 - 1241 Winter MONGOL (Tartar) INVASION (Germany)

 Across Russia, Eastern Europe and parts of Germany Batu (son of Genghis) Khan led what was known as the Golden Horde.
 In their wake, many communities (Jewish and Christian) were destroyed.
 This coincided with the beginning of the 6th millennium according to the Jewish calendar which lead to speculation of the arriving of the messiah.
 In some German communities (Frankfort) the Mongols were thought to be remnants of the Ten Lost Tribes and accused the Jews of helping the invaders.

 1239 March 6, EDICT OF VALENCIA (Spain)

-King James I validated the privileges of the Jews of Aragon.
+King James I validated the "privileges"/charter of the Jews of Aragon.
 The Jewish courts (Bet Din) were authorized to try all cases except capital offenses.
 He furthermore forbade all harassment except for financial debts, and only if these could be proven.

 Published his bull Si vera sunt, “ If it is true” which was addressed to the kings and prelates of France and Spain.
 In it Gregory (1145-1241) ordered the confiscation, inspection, and burning of the Talmud, or any other Jewish book which might be construed as blasphemy.
 Over the next three centuries this Bull would serve to encourage the repeated burnings of the Talmud, and other Jewish books.